cfengine/documentation/resources/additional-topics/change-management.markdown

 * Make a change in the CFEngine input files.

-* Run the configuration through `cf-promises --inform1 to check for problems.
+* Run the configuration through `cf-promises --inform` to check for problems.

 * Commit the tested changes to promises in version control, e.g. subversion.